Bandini Automobili: Bandini Museum and Register

-In 1992, Dino Bandini converted the company’s original workshop into a museum with the purpose of preserving historical documents, technical records, and the most representative models of Bandini automobiles for public display.
-The decision was prompted by his discovery of inaccuracies regarding Bandini's history in a car magazine, which underscored the need for an authoritative source of information.
+In 1992, Dino Bandini converted the company's original workshop into a museum with the purpose of preserving historical documents, technical records, and the most representative models of Bandini automobiles for public display.
+The decision was prompted by his discovery of inaccuracies regarding Bandini's history in a car magazine.
 At the time of its establishment, the museum housed ten Bandini cars.
-Today, a total of 47 Bandini vehicles are known to remain worldwide, all of which are officially recognized by the Bandini Register.
-These automobiles are dispersed across the globe, from the United States to Japan.
+Today, a total of 47 officially-recognised Bandini vehicles exist worldwide.